khoiminhvu2303-sudo/Group-05-Software-Engineering/docs/05_use_case_diagram.md

 4. If all conditions are met, the system changes the book copy's status from "Available" to "Reserved" and sets a hold expiration time (e.g., a maximum of 24 hours from the time the hold was placed).
 5. The system saves the hold information and generates a confirmation QR code, sending it to the patron's mobile app or email.

-9.2.2.
-Alternative flows:
+*9.2.2.
+Alternative flows*

 o	If the patron's account is locked or the card is expired: The system rejects the transaction and displays a notification stating the specific reason.

 o	If the patron has overdue borrowed books or unpaid fines: The system displays a notification rejecting the hold request and asks the patron to settle the fines at the counter before initiating a new transaction.

-9.3.
-System state before the use case begins: The patron is logged in and viewing the details of the book they wish to place on hold.
+*9.3.
+System state before the use case begins: The patron is logged in and viewing the details of the book they wish to place on hold.*

-9.4.
-System state after the use case is completed: The book copy status is updated to "Reserved" in the database, and the successful hold is recorded in the history.
+*9.4.
+System state after the use case is completed: The book copy status is updated to "Reserved" in the database, and the successful hold is recorded in the history.*

 **10. Use-case Add to Online Wishlist**

-10.1.
-Summary: Allows readers to save favorite titles or those needed for future reference to a personal online list.
+*10.1.
+Summary: Allows readers to save favorite titles or those needed for future reference to a personal online list.*

-10.2.
-Flow of events:
+*10.2.
+Flow of events*

-10.2.1.
-Main flow:
+*10.2.1.
+Main flow*

 1. The reader clicks the "Add to Wishlist" button on the book details page.
 2. The system records the association between the ReaderID and the corresponding BookID.
 3. The system updates the reader's personal online Wishlist and displays the notification "Saved to Wishlist".

-10.3.
-System state prior to Use-case execution: The reader has successfully logged into the system.
+*10.3.
+System state prior to Use-case execution: The reader has successfully logged into the system.*

-10.4.
-System state after Use-case execution: The book title has been successfully added to the reader's personal online Wishlist.
+*10.4.
+System state after Use-case execution: The book title has been successfully added to the reader's personal online Wishlist.*

 **11. Use-case Remove from Online Wishlist**

-11.1.
-Summary: Allows readers to remove book titles they are no longer interested in from their personal online wishlist.
+*11.1.
+Summary: Allows readers to remove book titles they are no longer interested in from their personal online wishlist.*

-11.2.
-Flow of Events:
+*11.2.
+Flow of Events*

-11.2.1.
-Main Flow:
+*11.2.1.
+Main Flow*

 1. The reader accesses the "My Wishlist" page.
 2. The system displays the full list of saved book titles.